© John Wiley & Sons Ltd

 keep up with new developments and trends in research

-teach in a new or unfamiliar area outside of their speciality
+teach in a new or unfamiliar area outside of their specialty

-ensure that students are exposed only to quality-controlled online content (as opposed to unvalidated content from search engines)
+ensure that students are exposed only to quality-controlled online content (as opposed to haphazard content from search engines)

 Encompassing all areas across the discipline, Sociology Compass publishes original, peer-reviewed survey articles on a continuous basis.